AMAANA - Dallas Chapter

 Follow us as we grow!

-Visit the AMAANA Resource Center
+Visit the Texas AMAANA Resource Center

 AMAANA’s Resource Center provides Day Program services, weekend school, advocacy, and parent training, in addition to a variety of new programs and activities much needed for local families living with disabilities.